 Other uses for phentermine are not included in this pharmaceutical guide.

-Phentermine is an FDA-approved weight loss drug that remains popular due to its effectiveness.
+Phentermine is a TGA-approved weight loss drug that remains popular due to its effectiveness.
 A person who takes it alone or with other drugs may help boost their weight loss.

 Phentermine is a Sympathomimetic Amine Anorectic.
 The physiologic effect of phentermine is by means of Appetite Suppression and Increased Sympathetic Activity.